Jump to content

 5. I am sorry that the forum fell short of your expectations.
 Some people join and go and some people stay a while.
 To be honest I am not sure what you expected but if this forum isn't for you then so be it.
 Writing what you wrote will not change that.
 It does smack of being a little immature though.
 Please don't slam the door on your way out and good luck in finding that utopian forum you are searching for.

-6. DirtyDT replied to chelseasmiiiiile's post in a topic in The Bar
+6. DirtyDT replied to chelseasmiiiiile's topic in The Bar

 No thanks, I have just eaten.